-&lt;sup>34 Ibid, para 330.
+34ibid para 330.
 The Commission also takes that view in the Draft Article 102 Guidelines that exclusivity rebates are presumed to have exclusionary effects.

-and established a framework where their effects need not be examined.
+The presumption of illegality stemming from that case law has been interpreted as treating fidelity rebates as abusive per se, adopting a very strict approach to prohibiting this type of practice regardless of whether they generate actual or probable anti-competitive effects on the market.
+Indeed, the earlier case law considered fidelity rebates as anti-competitive "by object" and established a framework where their effects need not be examined.
 However, a closer look at this old line of case law reveals that the EU Courts developed the presumption of illegality of fidelity rebates under specific conditions.
-Looking at the case law pre-Intel I, it can be seen that in all cases, the dominant companies held a strong dominant position and a position of an unavoidable trading partner, which meant that customers were dependent upon the dominant company's product and competitors were not able to compete for the customers' whole demand.
+Looking at the case law pre-Intel I, it can be seen that in all cases, the dominant companies held a strong dominant position and a position of an unavoidable trading partner, which meant that customers were dependent upon the dominant company's product and competitors were not able to compete for the customers' whole demand.35